 Watch: Müller's first 100 Bundesliga goals

 The way things are going, you wouldn't bet against Müller one day getting his hands on a ninth Meisterschale.
 Since breaking into the first team in 2009/10 he has hardly left it, only missing 24 Bundesliga games over eight and a half seasons.
-While other academy graduates like Lahm and Toni Kroos were sent out to cut their teeth on loan - or even sold, in the case of Mats Hummels - Müller always stayed put, which enabled him to reach the landmark of 400 competitive appearances for Bayern in September.
+While other academy graduates like Lahm and Toni Kroos were sent out to cut their teeth on loan - or even sold, in the case of Mats Hummels - Müller always stayed put, which enabled him to reach the landmark of 450 competitive appearances for Bayern at the start of 2018/19.
 No member of the current squad has played more games.

 "Nobody could have predicted the career he's had," Gerland confided on Bayern's official website.
 "But he had the right club and the right coach at the right time.
 And then he took his chance and put in very good performances."

-Those performances have made Müller one of Bayern's dressing room leaders, and it has been no surprise to see him regularly sporting the captain's armband in the absence of the injured Manuel Neuer this season.
-As he pursues his glittering career through to the end of 2017/18, onto the World Cup in Russia and beyond, there's no telling just how many pages of footballing history he will continue to write.
+Those performances have made Müller one of Bayern's dressing room leaders, and it was no surprise to see him regularly sporting the captain's armband in the absence of the injured Manuel Neuer last season.
+As he pursues his glittering career, there's no telling just how many pages of footballing history the 100-time Germany international will continue to write.

 Winner of the Bundesliga, DFB Cup, UEFA Champions League, FIFA World Cup and Golden Boot, Thomas Müller is a world-class talent, genuinely unique - and he's Bayern to the bone.